Healthy Queso Dip

 Few things are as satisfying as a spicy, cheesy queso dip.
 I enjoy all kinds of snacks like carrots dipped in skinny ranch, raw vegetables with hummus, and baked chips dipped in salsa.
 However, as much as I love those things, I just can’t resist queso.

 Are you the same way?
-Literally, I have to save points for it every weekend because someone inevitably brings queso, and I have to eat it whether it is delicious and homemade or out of a jar.
+Every weekend inevitably brings queso, and I have to eat it whether it is delicious and homemade or out of a jar.

 My favorite kind of queso is homemade, has no beans or meat, and has lots of spice.
 So naturally, this recipe mirrors that.
 However, you could easily saute some hamburger meat to start the recipe or throw in some beans.
 Make it however you like it.